 xfs –> 64bit File Systems and commonly found in Fedora, openSUSE and Ubuntu OS.

-Some FACTS About FIle Systems:
+Some 9 FACTS About File System:

 1. You won’t hear any File Systems discussion in IT Helpdesk Operation and too much techy for them.

 4. You can easily identify Hard Core Linux Expert from Self-proclaim one.
-Usually the Hard Core one will include the discussion about they’re preferred Linux File Systems and what effective File Systems for certain types of Entreprise Application.
+Usually the Hard Core one will include the discussion about they’re preferred Linux File Systems and what effective File Systems for certain types of Enterprise Application.
 They talk about the source code of the File Systems and revision for fine tuning.
 Mostly this folks can be seen in the forum of SQUID Proxy & Apache Hadoop DFS discussion.

 6. Apple Company is very strict to their product especially on manipulating File Systems and they typically do is to provide APIs for the developers.
 From the very start they knew already the potentials of File Systems, actually they used it very wisely and monetize it effectively until now.